-Useful information on general record keeping in relation to the Trustee Registration Service.
+Useful information on general record keeping in relation to the Trust Registration Service.]

-Whilst most trusts are now likely to need to register, there is no compulsion for trustees of excluded trusts, which have not incurred a tax liability, to register.
-However, trustees of such trusts may wish to consider registering voluntarily to enable the general record keeping that they are required to undertake to be recorded and be available should it be requested by a relevant law enforcement authority.
+Whilst most trusts are now likely to need to register on the Trust Registration Service, there is no compulsion for trustees of excluded trusts, which have not incurred a tax liability, to register.
+However, trustees of such trusts may wish to consider registering voluntarily to enable the general record keeping that they are required to undertake to be recorded and be available, should it be requested by a relevant law enforcement authority.

 The general record keeping required to be retained is as follows: